Mclevesluna/SentimentAnalysisStorytelling/README.md

 ---

 **🟢 TO DEMO THIS TOOL:**
+> Please ensure you have installed the SEANCE model within the SEANCE folder (Available on: https://www.linguisticanalysistools.org/seance.html)
 > Please follow steps 3, 4, and 5 in the following set of instructions.
 You will only have to run 3 files:
 > - `2standard_deviation_model.py`
 > - `plot_deviation_model_results.py`